 We, however, notice that such functional reduction is one of the many possibilities obtained after choosing the free parameters obtained from the algebraic relation \cite{Tarasov:2022clb}.
 In view of the proposed method of functional reduction of Feynman integrals, the package has been built in such a way that the final result still has arbitrary parameters which can be chosen suitably for the functional reduction procedure.
 Using a few of the analytical results available for the one-loop integrals, we explicitly show how the complexity in the evaluation of these integrals can be reduced.
-Since the Feynman integrals can be written in terms of hypergeometric functions \cite{delaCruz:2019skx,Klausen:2019hrg,Ananthanarayan:2022ntm} this reduction in complexity gives rise to reduction formulae for the hypergeometric functions.
+Whenever the Feynman integrals can be expressed in terms of hypergeometric functions \cite{delaCruz:2019skx,Klausen:2019hrg,Ananthanarayan:2022ntm,Blumlein:2021hbq} this reduction in complexity gives rise to reduction formulae for the hypergeometric functions.
 Thus it can be used to establish new relations between multi-variable hypergeometric functions.
-We discovered many new reduction formulae for such hypergeometric functions, which, to the best of our knowledge, have not appeared anywhere in the literature.
+We discover many new reduction formulae for such hypergeometric functions, which, to the best of our knowledge, have not appeared anywhere in the literature.
 We also discuss in detail how further reduction formulae can be obtained from already available results for the one-loop cases.
-Such relations between hypergeometric functions were also obtained in \cite{Kniehl:2011ym}, where explicit relations between hypergeometric functions were derived via the evaluation of Feynman integrals.
-In order to make the results accessible, we provide several examples in a single \mt notebook that allows the reader to appreciate the power of the formalism, based on the code that is provided alongwith.
+Such relations between hypergeometric functions are also obtained in \cite{Kniehl:2011ym}, where explicit relations between hypergeometric functions are derived via the evaluation of Feynman integrals.
+In order to make the results accessible, we provide several examples in a single \mt notebook that allows the reader to appreciate the power of the formalism, based on the code that is provided along with it.